Effective Date: June 21, 2021

-Within the UVM Health Network, we recognize that family members and loved ones are valued members of the healthcare team and play a key role in supporting the wellbeing of our patients.
-As we seek to limit further the spread of COVID-19 during this new surge, our network is implementing temporary changes to our welcoming policy to protect the health and well-being of our patients and families, our staff, and our community.
-Therefore, no visitors are permitted at this time until further notice.
+Within the UVM Health Network, we recognize that family members and loved ones are valued members of the healthcare team and play a key role in supporting the well-being of our patients.
+As we continue to manage the impact of COVID-19, our network is continuing to adjust our welcoming policy to protect the health and well-being of our patients and families, our staff, and our community.

 - Will be screened for a fever and COVID-19 symptoms prior to entry.
-Those with symptoms compatible with COVID-19 will not be allowed to visit.
+Those with symptoms compatible with COVID-19 (fever, cough, difficulty breathing), regardless of vaccination status, will not be allowed to visit.

-- Is required to wear a mask that covers the nose and mouth for the entire time they are in the building.
+- Are required to wear a mask that covers the nose and mouth for the entire time they are in the building.
 Those not able or willing to wear a mask for the duration of their time in the building will not be permitted entry or allowed to remain within our facilities.
-Commercial masks with outflow vents, bandanas and neck gaiters are not permitted.
+Commercial masks with outflow vents are not permitted.
 A mask will be provided if you do not have an acceptable face covering.

 - Only ADA service animals are permitted.
 All others animals, including previously approved therapy dogs/support animals, or service animals in training are not allowed at this time.

 - Adult inpatient unit: Two healthy support persons at a time are permitted on adult inpatient units between the hours of 9am-7pm and one person may stay the night.
 Children may be included as one of the 2 support persons, however family members are asked to consider the appropriateness of the visit, assure any child visiting is symptom-free and can wear a mask throughout their time in the hospital.
 No visitors permitted if patient is COVID+ or a patient under investigation for COVID.
 Every effort will be made to facilitate remote visitation from loved ones until the patient is discharged or deemed no longer infectious.